 How many eggs do they

-The female lays two white eggs once a year.
-The eggs will hatch
+The female lays from 2 to 6 white eggs once a year.
+The

 How long do the